tconner8/FullStack-Journey-/README.md

 md
 # Full-Stack Developer Journey
 ## About Me
-I am an aspiring full-stack software engineer cureently learing web development from the ground up.
+I am an emerging full-stack software engineer currently learning web development from the ground up.
 ## Goal
-My Goal is to become a Full-Stack Software Developer, start freelancing, and eventually secure a full-time role.
+My Goal is to become a Full-Stack Software Developer, begin freelancing, and eventually secure a full-time role.
 ## Tech Stack (In progress)
 -HTML
 -CSS